School Science Lessons

 Phenolic ketones

-Phenolic ketones are used as organic synthesis raw materials and solvents, dewaxing agents, organic synthesis, raw material for synthetic fragrances and medicine.
+Phenolic ketones are used as organic synthesis raw materials and solvents, dewaxing agents, organic synthesis, materials for synthetic fragrances and medicine.

 2. Phloroglucinol derivatives